robotman2412/GR8CPU-Rev2/README.md

 Take a look at "CTRL" and "ASMGV2" for an example on how to generate an instruction set.

+The assembler creates a folder called "data", which stores the paths.

+It is recommended you keep this, but not necessary.

+Note: i must still make assembler.md

-Note: I must still make a full guide later.
+Note: I must still make a full guide on instruction sets later.

 ---